Get to know the passion and driving force behind Liora

 Ms. French is a successful serial entrepreneur for the past 30 years.
 She has established and exited two privately-owned companies:

 > Animal Element Inc. (2008-2018), which created and marketed innovation original veterinary products nationally and internationally

-StoneWall was dedicated to the acquisition, breeding, importing and exporting globally, and training of the Japanese Tosa dog breed.
+StoneWall was dedicated to the acquisition, breeding, importing, exporting globally, and training of the Japanese Tosa dog.
 The company laid the foundation for what is today the valuable and rare population/bloodline of Tosa outside Japan.
 Through Stonewall, Ms. French developed exceptional skills and instincts in identifying and addressing a unique niche market.
 Ms. French also established networks, structures, and processes for import/export of veterinary products in various countries, particularly in Asia and South America.

 Ms. French received:

 > 2016 Rising Star award by the SBDC (Small Business Development Centers)

 > 2017 Small Business Exporter of the year award from the SBA (Small Business Administration) of the state of Tennessee